pausan/syncdbdocs/README.md

 Supported features:

 - Support for postgres, mysql, mssql and sqlite
-- Generate markdown documentation
+- Generate/update markdown documentation
-- Generate text documentation
+- Generate/update text documentation
 - Generate DBMLish file (not standard, just to have a rough view of the structure)
 - Update text & markdown from database without changing tables or field order